"The most valuable feature that Cisco Firepower NGFW provides for us is the Intrusion policy."

-"The technical support is quite good."
+"The content filtering is good."

 "Technical support is good.
 They quickly respond, and they even have local help here.
 They can actually give you an answer very quickly."

-"The solution is very robust."
+"The documentation is very good."

 "FlexConfig is there as a bridge for features that are not yet natively integrated into Firepower.
 It is a way of allowing you to be able to configure things that wouldn't otherwise be possible until the development team can add them into Firepower's native capability.
 There is still some work that needs to be done around FlexConfig.
 There are still quite a few complex things, like policy-based routing, that have to be done in FlexConfig, and it doesn't always work perfectly.
 Sometimes, there are some glitches.
 It is recommended that you configure FlexConfig policies with Cisco TAC.
 It would be good to see Cisco accelerate some of those configurations that you can only do in FlexConfig into the platform, so that they are there natively."